 Distortion

 When taking the assessment, some candidates may answer in a way that is socially desirable or that makes them look better, rather than respond candidly and risk disapproval.
 In other words, they may "distort" their responses.

 PXT SelectTM flags instances when it's possible that a candidate may not have been completely candid in responding to the assessment.
 Although it's useful to know whether distortion was likely, it cannot be detected with absolute certainty.
 Therefore, a report of "distortion" should never be treated as absolutely certain.
 Instead, the possibility of distortion is flagged so that the hiring manager can place extra emphasis on the interview to assess whether the candidate's experiences align with their assessment results.

 A statement about distortion will appear in many of the PXT Select reports.
 If distortion is detected, the statement will look like the following example.
 If distortion is not detected, some reports (as noted in the lists below) will still explain what distortion is but state that it wasn't detected for the candidate.

 Distortion was detected in this report.
 What does that mean?

 Some candidates may answer in a way that is socially desirable or to make themselves look better, rather than respond candidly and risk disapproval.
 Based on her assessment results, there is a chance that Sarah's answers may not have been candid.
 Therefore, we recommend that you put additional weight on the interview process and use at least one interview question from each of the behavioral scales.

 The following reports include a statement on Distortion whether or not it is flagged in a candidate's responses:

+- Comprehensive Selection Report

-- Comprehensive Selection Report - Coaching Report
+- Sales: Comprehensive Selection Report

+- Coaching Report

+- Sales: Coaching Report

 The following include a statement on Distortion only if it is flagged in a candidate's responses:

 - Manager-Employee Report

 - Multiple Candidates Report

 - Multiple Positions Report

 The following reports do not include a statement on Distortion:

 - Individual's Feedback Report

+- Sales: Individual's Feedback Report

 - Individual's Graph Report

 - Performance Model Report

 - Team Report

-SELECTION REPORTS

-Comprehensive Selection Report
+SELECTION REPORTS Comprehensive Selection Report This is the primary report to use for selection purposes.
+It provides one candidate's results in graph and narrative form and compares those results to a single performance model.
+All terminology is defined, so there is no interpretation needed beyond the report itself.
+The report includes customized interview questions.
+This report defines what Distortion is and whether it was detected in the candidate's responses.

 The PXT SelectTM Comprehensive Selection Report is the primary report used for candidate selection.
 This report provides the most thorough view of the candidate data.
 The report is organized into three main parts: Results Summary, information about the Performance Model, and Interview Questions.
+What's in this report?